JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

   - Update system prompts for different perspectives, e.g.:
     ```python
     SYSTEM_PROMPT_1 = "You are the wife in the relationship."
-    SYSTEM_PROMPT_2 = "You are the husbond in the relationship."
+    SYSTEM_PROMPT_2 = "You are the husband in the relationship."
     ```
   - In the new GPU-script it's moved to `self.history` 1 (Female, first speaker) and 2 (Male, second speaker), e.g.:
     ```python